 What kids doesn’t love ice cream on a hot summer day?!
 So many delicious ice cream shops abound throughout the state.

-Things to Do with Kids In the Mountains
+Fun Activities for Kids In the Mountains

 Ride an Alpine Coaster

 A Colorado alpine coaster ride offers a fun way to speed down mountain slopes.
 No lessons necessary.
-Anyone who is 38″ or taller can ride with an adult and enjoy taking in Colorado’s amazing mountainous views while getting an adrenaline rush from this thrill ride.
+Anyone who is 38″ or taller can ride with an adult and enjoy taking in Colorado’s amazing mountain views while getting an adrenaline rush from this thrill ride.

-Visit a Hot Springs
+Visit Colorado Hot Springs

 The mountains of Colorado boast an impressive hot springs loop.
 Spanning over 720 miles, the Colorado Historic Hot Springs Loop is a trek to some of the state’s most beautiful mineral waters.
 Each destination along the Hot Springs Loop has something different for visitors.
 The Loop includes Ouray and Ridgway, Glenwood Springs, Chaffee County, Pagosa Springs and Steamboat Springs.
 Each of the nineteen facilities included on this loop offer unique features like vapor caves, hot pots, terraced pools, enormous travertine formations or fun-filled aquatic centers.